Catholics Affirm Sola Scriptura

 had passed.

-Sola Scriptura Doesn’t Really Matter
+Why Sola Scriptura Doesn’t Really Matter

 So

-there's the quesion:
+there's the question:

-Q. How does leaning on Sola Scriptura make their disagreements the exclusive territory of Protestants only?
+Q. How does leaning on sola scriptura make their disagreements the exclusive territory of Protestants only?

 And

-heres the answer:
+here's the answer:

 A.